Netzhammer Hall, Room 130

 - SI candidates must have an A or an A- in the course for which they will be an SI leader.

-To nominate a student, faculty can email Associate Vice Chancellor for Academic Affairs Thabiti Lewis or Faculty Lead for Innovative Pedagogies Paul Krouss.
+To nominate a student, faculty can email Associate Vice Chancellor for Academic Affairs Shameem Rakha or Faculty Lead for Innovative Pedagogies Paul Krouss.